 If EQ skills are improved, your team will be able to better manage emotions, improve self-control, use assertive communication to express needs and feelings appropriately, enhance reactive behavior in stressful situations, and develop a more optimistic outlook.
 These training materials can help!

-Created by two leaders in the field of emotional intelligence training, Marcia Hughes and James Bradford Terrell, Team Emotional and Soci...View full detailsfrom $105.00
+Created by two leading-experts in the field of emotional intelligence training, Marcia Hughes and James Bradford Terrell, Team Emotional an...View full detailsfrom $104.75

-Did you know that...
-95% of the measured behaviors that produce leadership effectiveness are related to Emotional Intelligence The single greates...View full details$50.00
+Did you know...
+95% of the measured behaviors producing leadership effectiveness are related to emotional intelligence The single most significa...View full details$50.00